Law Building

-The Law Building (formerly known as the Second National Bank Building and the Key Building) is a high-rise office building located at 159 South Main Street in the city of Akron, Ohio.
+The Law Building (formerly known as the Second National Bank Building and the Key Building) is a mixed use high-rise building located at 159 South Main Street in the city of Akron, Ohio.
 Construction of the building began in 1910 and was completed in 1911.
 The building stands at a height of 150 feet, making it one of the tallest buildings in the city.
 The elaborate brickwork and delicate ornamentation of its facade and rigid-frame structural system are prime examples of characteristics that define neoclassical architecture.

 History

 KeyBank moved out of the building in 2011 and opened a new branch and regional headquarters a block away.
 White Hat Management, one of the state's largest for-profit managers of charter schools, also vacated the building in 2011.
 After that, 40% of the building was left unoccupied.
+The building was redeveloped into a mixed use building with offices and luxury residences.
+The ground floor was converted to event space.